Blowing Bottle Tops: Making Music with Bottles

 - Air columns

 - What is the difference between the wave of a low frequency and the wave of a high frequency?

-- What are some examples of closed-end air columns?
+- What are some examples of Helmholtz resonators?

-- How is the length of an air column related to the frequency of sound it can make?
+- How is the volume of air inside a Helmholtz resonator related to the frequency of sound it can make?